dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mongo-app/samples/3.x/SampleApp/readme.md

 The `BookService` class uses the following `MongoDB.Driver` members to perform CRUD operations against the database:

-* [MongoClient](https://api.mongodb.com/csharp/current/html/T_MongoDB_Driver_MongoClient.htm) &ndash; Reads the server instance for performing database operations.
+* [MongoClient](https://api.mongodb.com/csharp/current/html/T_MongoDB_Driver_MongoClient.htm): Reads the server instance for performing database operations.
 The constructor of this class is provided the MongoDB connection string:

     ```csharp
     public BookService(IBookstoreDatabaseSettings settings)